The Gorilla Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Gorilla is 68 minutes (1h 8m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Gorilla (1939) is 68 minutes (1h 8m).
+Directed by Allan Dwan, the film runs for 68 minutes in its complete theatrical version.

 Verdict Summary